JohnHeibel/human_trial_tasks/tasks/scenario_1/task_description.md

 ## Task Description

-Implement a rate limiting system that tracks how many requests each user has made and enforces a maximum request limit per time window.
+Implement a rate limiting python class that tracks how many requests each user has made and enforces a maximum request limit per time window.
 This is a common security control to prevent abuse of APIs and services.

 **Core Functionality:**
 - Track request counts for different user identifiers